Padredilg/Horizon-NewestUpdate/README.md

 ## :clap: Credits
 :hammer_and_wrench: Created by Xander Rapstine and Luiz Padredi.</br>
-Code was written by Xander Rapstine and code's semantic was improved byLuiz Padredi.
+Code was written by Xander Rapstine and code's semantic was improved by Luiz Padredi.